Undecidability of the block gluing classes of homshifts: Undecidability

 \main*

 \begin{proof} It is sufficient to prove this for two-dimensional homshifts on a non-bipartite graph.
 This is equivalent to prove that for these homshifts, it is not decidable if it is $\Theta(n)$-block gluing or $O(\log(n))$-block gluing.
-We will thus prove this.
 For all bipartite graph $G$, define $s(G)$ the graph obtained from $G$ by adding a self-loop on the first vertex in the description of the graph $G$.
 The square group of $s(G)$ is equal to $\pi_1^{\square}(G) * \mathbb Z / 2 \mathbb Z$ (Example \ref{example.self-loop}), which is finite if and only if $\pi_1^{\square}(G)$ is trivial.
-It was shown in \cite[Sections 4.4 and 6]{GHO23} that a homshift $X^2_G$ is $\Theta(n)$-phased block gluing if and only if the square cover $\mathcal U_G$ is infinite.
-By Proposition \ref{Proposition: square cover finite square group}, this is true if and only if the square group $\pi_1^{\square}(G)$ is finite.
-Since $s(G)$ is not bipartite, by Lemma \ref{lemma.phase.to.non.phase} we get that $X^2_{s(G)}$ is $\Theta(n)$-block gluing when the square-group of $G$ is not trivial and $O(\log(n)))$-block gluing otherwise.
-Therefore, if it was possible to decide if a two-dimensional homshift on a non bipartite graph is $O(\log(n))$-block gluing or $\Theta(n)$-block gluing, by Theorem \ref{thm:everygroup} we would be able to decide if a finitely generated group is trivial or not, which again by Adian-Rabin theorem is not possible. \end{proof}
+It was shown in \cite[Sections 4.4 and 6]{GHO23} that a homshift $X^2_G$ is $\Theta(n)$-phased block gluing if and only if the square cover $\mathcal U^\square_G$ is infinite.
+By Proposition \ref{Proposition: square cover finite square group}, this is true if and only if the square group $\pi_1^{\square}(G)$ is infinite.
+Since $s(G)$ is not bipartite, by Lemma \ref{lemma.phase.to.non.phase} we get that $X^2_{s(G)}$ is $\Theta(n)$-block gluing when the square group of $G$ is not trivial and $O(\log(n)))$-block gluing otherwise.
+Therefore, if it was possible to decide if a two-dimensional homshift on a non bipartite graph is $O(\log(n))$-block gluing or $\Theta(n)$-block gluing, by Theorem \ref{thm:everygroup} we would be able to decide if a finitely generated group is trivial or not, which is not possible by Adian-Rabin theorem. \end{proof} \begin{remark} In the previous proof, instead of adding a self-loop we could add a copy of any non-bipartite graph whose square group is $\Z/2\Z$.
+One example of such graph is the complete graph $K_4$ with four vertices $\{0,1,2,3\}$.

-\begin{corollary} It is also not possible to decide if a two-dimensional homshift is $\Theta(n)$-phased block gluing or if it is $O(\log(n))$-phased block gluing. \end{corollary}